neuralmagic/deepsparse-22-10/Intro.md

 draw_boxes_on_image("basilica.jpg", "http://0.0.0.0:5543/predict/from_files")
 ```

-Here are all the objects identified by the model:
+Here are all the objects identified by the model found in the new `basilica_boxes.jpg`:

 ![](./basilica_boxes.jpg)